Hany-Khan/Switchport-Security-Lab/README.md

 ![Topology](Topology.jpg)

 ---

 # Part 1 - Initial Setup
 - Power on devices
 - Verify no previous configs are on devices before continuing with the lab
 - Do basic config (refer to Basic Confg)
 - Verify neighboring connectiongs via: *show cdp neighbors* in privilege exec
+Goal: Confirm all physical links and base configurations are working before moving forward.

+---

+# Part 2 - VLANS and VTP
+- Set the VTP mode to transparent on ALL switches
+- Create and name all VLANs on the topology
+- On ALS, configure the access ports:
+- [ ] VLAN 100 → Gi0/5–15 (PCs)
+- [ ] VLAN 200 → Gi0/16–24 (VMs)
+- Configure trunking between MLS and ALS and verify connectivity.
+Goal: Ensure proper VLAN segmentation and inter-switch connectivity.